Multiple sclerosis (MS) affects the central nervous system and can cause indirect joint pain by affecting your muscles, balance, and energy levels.

 - hot and cold compression packs

-- positive lifestyle changes such as stopping smoking and managing your weight
+- lifestyle changes such as stopping smoking and managing your weight

-The physical therapist can teach you stretching and strengthening exercises that will improve the joint pain.
-A physical therapist can also evaluate gait problems and even recommend modifications that will help you walk better and put less stress on your joints.
+The physical therapist can also teach you stretching and strengthening exercises to improve joint pain.
+They can also evaluate gait problems and even recommend modifications that will help you walk better and put less stress on your joints.

 Always discuss any changes in your treatment or pain management plan with your doctor.

 Learn more about the different medications for MS management.

 Balance, energy, and muscle problems are all very common with MS, and nerve and musculoskeletal damage can contribute to the development of painful joints and aching muscles.